Things You Need to Know

 - If approved for OPT, USCIS will send you an Employment Authorization Document (EAD card).
 You may not begin working until you receive the EAD card and only within your authorized dates of employment.

 - We encourage you to attend any workshops offered on campus or online through ISSA to learn more about the OPT process.

 Please contact the International Student Services office for more information and specifics on how to apply for CPT or OPT.

 You are allowed to work on campus part-time (up to 20 hours per week) during the semester and full-time during academic breaks and in the summer.

 Here is a list of current on-campus job opportunities.
 You can work any student jobs that are not marked as Work-Study only.

 - Apply for the on-campus job that interests you.
 You may be required to submit a resume/cover letter and participate in a brief interview.

 - Once hired, request an offer of employment letter on letterhead that includes your name, job description, employment start date, Penn State Employment Identification Number (EIN), which is 24-6000376, employer/supervisor contact information, and employer's original signature.

 - Request the ISSA Social Security letter in iStart and upload the employer letter.
 You will be notified via email when this letter is ready to collect from the International Student Services office in Reed Union Building.

 - Apply for a Social Security Number (SSN).
-Follow these instructions to learn what documents you need to bring along with your completed Social Security Application.
+Follow these instructions to learn what steps you will need to take.

-- You will receive your SSN card in the mail within two weeks.
-Take this to your hiring department for further instructions and assistance with completing the Employment Eligibility Verification (I-9) and W-4 paperwork.
+- You will receive your SSN card in the mail within about two weeks.
+Take this to your appointment with Human Resources for assistance completing the Employment Eligibility Verification (I-9) and W-4 paperwork.